 Duncan Chisholm ‘The Gathering’ is coming to the Queen’s Hall, Edinburgh.
 Presenting new music from his forthcoming studio release, Duncan will be accompanied by great friends and musicians on this wonderful stage in Edinburgh during April 2018.
 Tickets are on sale now!
 See our Live page for details.
 Enjoy the music….

-Duncan Chisholm is one of Scotland’s most recognised and accomplished fiddle players and composers.
+Duncan Chisholm is one of Scotland’s most recognised and accomplished fiddle players and composers; Duncan’s music contains the rarest of chemistries, a glorious combination of invention, tenderness and passion.
 Born and brought up near Inverness in the Highlands of Scotland, Duncan has spent most of his life developing his unique musical voice.
 Fiddle playing at its best, Duncan’s feather-light handling of dynamics and ornamentation, allied with his pure-distilled tone, lend his characteristic spine-tingling magic to his music.

-Taught to play by the great Donald Riddell, few can match Duncan’s expressive feel for a Highland air.
 Duncan’s well-established musical career has taken him throughout the UK, Europe and the USA, both through his solo work and while playing with other musicians and bands.
-Duncan plays regularly with gaelic singing sensation Julie Fowlis, sets the heather on fire with his folk rock band Wolfstone and is much sought after as a composer and accompanist.

 “My creative world widens with each passing year and the possibilities for self-expression are limitless.
 Enjoy the music.”
 Duncan Chisholm.